jyoo980/jyoo980/README.md

 Programming Languages and Software Engineering (PLSE) group.
 Click [here](https://uwplse.org) for more info.
 I do research in AI (abstract interpretation).
-I am currently an intern with the AWS Privacy & Security Automation Group.

 Software tooling and programmer productivity are my main interests.
 I find it most rewarding to work on problems that programmers actually